hpsc-lab/OpenFHE.jl/README.md

 [OpenFHE.jl](https://github.com/sloede/OpenFHE.jl) works with Julia v1.8
 and later.

-Since it is a registered Julia package, you cann install OpenFHE.jl by executing the following commands in the Julia REPL:
+Since it is a registered Julia package, you can install OpenFHE.jl by executing the following commands in the Julia REPL:
 ```julia
 julia> import Pkg; Pkg.add("OpenFHE")